alexander-close/pinterest-data-pipeline235/README.md

 Mounting the S3 bucket in Databricks
 After importing the credentials (access and secret access keys) I mount the S3 bucket under a mount called <UserId>-mount.
 My bucket file system is there as expected when running display(dbutils.fs.ls("/mnt/126ca3664fbb-mount/")).
 Reading in the data as a dataframe goes according to plan.
 Thy are titled df_pin, etc.

-The code for this is stored in the mounting_notebook.ipynb file.
+The code for this is stored in the 'Mount & clean' Databricks notebook.

+Cleaning, transforming & querying
+In the same notebook there is which extracts the data into three dataframes for pin, geo and user data.
+There follows some code to clean the data (removing nulls, converting strings into ints and datetimes, tidying the filepaths) and to transform he column order of the dataframes.

+After this is down, various scripts are given to query the data in pyspark code and return the output into dataframe format.
+These are all successful.